greerlcourtney/login-authentication/README.md

 Hello World!
- My name is Courtner and I am on a journey back to tech.
+ My name is Courtney and I am on a journey back to tech.
 Right now I am learning javascript.
 I like long walks on the beach, tacos and crying over techno music.